ansyblenetwork/sdg/_posts/2020-11-10-the-major-minor.md

 However, the major second gap at the end and beginning of the major and minor scales respectively, is odd and should be repaired.
 The re-insertion of the major seventh, also known as the _leading tone_, completes the major scale.
 This is particularly appropriate as the seventh tone resolves to the tonic very strongly.
 On the other hand, the minor scale should not begin with a half step, as this would want to resolve back downward; the major second is a better bet.

-In conclusion, there seem to be three principles that the major and minor scales satisfy:
+In conclusion, there seem to be four principles that the major and minor scales satisfy:

-1. Use as few tritones and half-steps as possible, without introducing major second gaps.
+1. No major second gaps.
+2. Remove tritones and half-steps, as long as (1) is satisfied.
-2. Perfect fourths and fifths are not to be tampered with.
+3. Perfect fourths and fifths are not to be tampered with.
-3. Leading tones occur at the end of the scale, not the beginning.
+4. Leading tones occur at the end of the scale, not the beginning.

-All of the [diatonic modes]({{ "" | relative_url }}{% post_url 2020-11-09-diatonic-modes-a %}) satisfy (1), but only the major and minor scales satisfy both (2) and (3).
+All of the [diatonic modes]({{ "" | relative_url }}{% post_url 2020-11-09-diatonic-modes-a %}) satisfy (1) and (2), but only the major and minor scales satisfy (3) and (4).

 ### The pentatonic scale: Half step removal